-The ramifications as well as the implications of the Emancipation Proclamation seem endless, and many of them have doubtless escaped me.
+The ramifications, as well as the implications of the Emancipation Proclamation, seemingly endless, and many of them have doubtless escaped me.
 But I have sought to deal here with the principal outlines of the history of the document and to indicate its general significance to contemporary as well as to later generations.
-As a war measure its significance is, perhaps, fairly well known.
+As a war measure, its significance is, perhaps, fairly well known.
 As a moral force during and after the war, its importance is, to some students of the period, elusive.
-As a great American document of freedom it has been greatly neglected.
+As a great American document of freedom, it has been greatly neglected.
 In these and other ways I have sought to place it in its setting and give it its proper evaluation.”

 — John Hope Franklin in”Reconstruction after the Civil War”

 “Despite a large number of books and articles touching on the subject, there is still no full-length study of runaway slaves.
 In fact, much of the scholarship about slave resistance continues to be dominated by the conceptual framework and the focus presented by Herbert Aptheker more than a half-century ago: “The Machinery of Control,””Early Plots and Rebellions,” The Turner Cataclysm and Some Repercussions,” and”The Civil War Years.”
 Perhaps no book has”exercised such dominion over a subject of prime importance,” Genovese writes, as American Negro Slave Revolts.
 Peter Kolchin recently observed, however, that Aptheker probably exaggerated the extent of slave unrest.
 He lamented that there is still no adequate study of slave resistance or slave flight.

 We have undertaken an extensive examination of”slave flight” between 1790 and 1860.
 It reveals, among other things, some problems of management of the South’s”peculiar institution.”
 It shows how a significant number of slaves challenged the system and how the great majority of them struggled to attain their freedom even if they failed.